xImAnton/DockerSetup/README.md

 # Docker-Setup.py
 Create Docker Containers from simple templates

-## Why?
+## Reason for this project
 Everytime I need a database in my projects, I need to create a new docker container and for that, lookup all the config values that are needed for this specific database.
-With this script, you can set up the template for a specific database container once and instantiate them later, without having to remember all the environment variables and volume mountpoints.
+With this script, you can create a template for a specific database container once and instantiate them later, without having to remember all the environment variables and volume mountpoints.

 ## How does it work?
 Every template has arguments that are prompted at the beginning.
 These can have default values and a description to show to the user.

-After that these arguments are inserted into volume names, environment variables, the container name, ports and the defaults of other arguments.
+After that, these arguments are inserted into volume names, environment variables, the container name, ports and the defaults of other arguments.
 All these values are merged into a single `docker run` command and needed volumes are created automatically.